Another judge steps away from stalled Guantanamo 9/11 trial

 He also served as a Marine Corps fellow at the Justice Department, working on counter-terrorism issues dealing with al-Qaida, though not on any work directly involving the five defendants in the Guantanamo war crimes case.

-Keane said he also has a “significant personal connection” to people who were “directly affected by the events of 9/11,” though he did not provide any details.
+In addition, Keane said has a “significant personal connection” to people who were “directly affected by the events of 9/11,” though he did not provide any details.

 The five defendants face charges that include terrorism and nearly 3,000 counts of murder in violation of the laws of war.
 The men include Khalid Shaikh Mohammad, who has portrayed himself as the architect of the Sept.
 11 attack and other plots.

-Their case has been stalled by the complexity of the trial and the difficulty of staging a proceeding that combines military and civilian law at the remote base, with prosecution and defense teams flying in periodically for pretrial hearings.
+Their case has been stalled by its complexity and the challenge of staging a proceeding that combines military and civilian law at the remote base, with prosecution and defense teams flying in periodically for pretrial hearings.

-It has also been delayed over legal challenges stemming from the brutal treatment of the five defendants in CIA custody before they were charged before the commission.
+It has also been delayed over legal challenges stemming from the brutal treatment of the five defendants in CIA custody before they were charged.
 Their lawyers are challenging statements they made to authorities as the product of torture.

-The case also has been stalled by non-legal issues, including the coronavirus outbreak and the departure of the previous judges.
+The case also has been held up by non-legal issues, including the coronavirus outbreak and the departure of the previous judges.

 The initial judge, Army Col. James Pohl, announced his retirement in August 2018 after a long career.
 The judge who replaced him then retired as well.
-A third judge, also a Marine colonel, left to take another position last year, leaving a senior judge to preside for about six months until Keane was appointed to the case.
+A third judge, also a Marine colonel, left to take another position last year, leaving a senior judge to preside for about six months until Keane was appointed to the case in September.

 A trial before a jury of military officers had, at one point, been scheduled to start in January but a new date has not been set.
 The next pretrial hearing is in March.